yorek/hyde/_posts/2018/2018-02-19-how-to-check-your-anaconda-version.md

 `conda update anaconda`

 that will update all the anaconda distribution.
-Once “anaconda” meta-package is updated, you’ll have the latest Anaconda distribution
+Once “anaconda” meta-package is updated, you’ll have the latest Anaconda distribution.

+*April 2018 Update*: If you want to update everything, not only python packages, but also additional software like anaconda-navigator and similar, you can go for an “update all”:

+`conda update --all`

 ## Additional Anaconda Information